jg-digital-media/jgdm_snooker_scorer/readme.md

 + On this day (02-06-2025) I ended up making a tremendous leap forward.
 I can now replicate as many missed and successful pot attempts as I like.
 And the colour sequence works as expected.
 Almost as expected.
 If one player misses a pot attempt on the last brown the next player will shoot for the last blue ball.
 This is a bug because the programming seems to be assuming that the ball was in fact potted and moves on.

 + However, for now I'm taking this as a win because it does seem that the turn based play is working for the most part.
 I've been testing this extensively, and there does seem to be the intelligence to know when to start the colour sequence based on the remaining points available.

+#### v1.0.12

++ After this point, it looks like we've finished building turned based play in so far as switching between colour and red for both players and changing between both players after a missed shot.

++ This took a lot of bloated code.
+I am fully aware of the code bloat and that'll need to work on a lot of refactoring.
+At my last count I can see that there are over 2400 lines of code in `app.js`.
+This is only going build up even more before I'm finished adding the application features.

++ But in terms of the functionalty of the application it's another big step.

+    + The MISS Buttons switch you between Player 1 and Player 2
+    + The red and colour calls correctly applies the scores; ball potted tallies; breaks and points remaining values for player 1.
+    + The red and colour calls correctly applies the scores; ball potted tallies; breaks and points remaining values for player 2.
+    +

++ There a new glitch now with regards to player 2 finishing the game.
+It's hard to replicate this on its own because there could be multiple routes to player 2 overshotting the points remaining beyond 0 points.
+And if it goes to -1 the frame will not end (as far as the application is concerned).